 Panama requires that all products are packaged with "food grade materials".
-There are no regulations issued specifically for packaging materials requirements.
+There are technical regulations issued for specific products (section VI of this report), which has packaging materials requirements.

 According to Article 54 of Law Decree 11 of February 22, 2006, all processed food products for retail, bottled or packaged in some form with given name and brand, must be registered at the Panamanian Food Safety Authority (AUPSA), prior to importation.
 This means that all food products intended for retail as a final product for direct consumption must be registered prior to importation, sale or trade.

 Excluded from the above are raw materials such as fresh meats (which are not packed and ready for retail), fresh vegetables and fresh fruits, grains in bulk loads or in bags, dairy product in bulk loads or in bags for further processing, ingredients and additives for the process of a final food product.